 The risk score is a measure of an LEA's risk to the SEA.
 Each LEA is assigned a risk category based on its risk score that may establish the district's DMR and corresponding level of support.
-Table 2 lists the eleven factors included in the 2018 fiscal risk score and their factor weights.
+Table 2 lists the eleven factors included in the 2019 fiscal risk score and their factor weights.
 Table 3 lists three mitigating factors used to decrease district's overall fiscal risk.
-Districts whose personnel participate in state-provided training and which submit timely budgets are a lower risk to the SEA (negative scores reduce risk).
+Districts whose fiscal personnel participate in state-provided budget workshops and which submit timely budgets are a lower risk to the SEA (negative scores reduce risk).
 See Appendix A for the reporting template for the District Risk Score and Category.

-Risk Factor definitions
+Risk factor definitions

-- MOE Results: Current and Past Districts must expend an equal amount of state and/or federal funds year to year.
-Districts not meeting MOE are subject to a citation for failure and funds could be withheld from State aid. - Size of Award The higher the award amount, the higher the financial risk to the SEA. - Change in SPED Director (Current) Districts are at greater fiscal risk when the special education administrative duties are being conducted by a new director. - Excess Cost Results: Current and Past Excess Costs are costs over and above what the LEA spends on average for students enrolled at the elementary or secondary level.
-Any district found not meeting excess cost could incur a penalty requiring districts to pay back a portion of funds. - Recent Audit Findings Any Independent Audit findings related to special education will be reviewed for financial risk. - Special Design Districts that are in COOPs or Interlocals, or are Charter Schools. - Late Claim Submitted in FY18 Claims must be submitted by August 1st.
-Any claim submitted after the due date must go before the board for approval.
+- MOE Results: Current Districts must expend an equal amount of state and/or federal funds year to year.
+Districts not meeting MOE are subject to a citation for failure and funds could be withheld from State aid. - Timely & Finalized Assurances and LEA Agreements Districts must complete the Oklahoma Assurances and LEA Agreement by June 30 annually.
+Risk to the SEA increases if districts do not submit one or the other timely or if one or the other does not receive final approval by November 1. - Size of Award The higher the award amount, the higher the financial risk to the SEA. - Change in SPED Director (Current) Districts are at greater fiscal risk when the special education administrative duties are being conducted by a new director. - Change in SPED Director Districts who have appointed or assigned the special education duties to a new individual in the past two years will receive a higher risk score. - Excess Cost Results: Current Excess Costs are costs over and above what the LEA spends on average for all students enrolled at the elementary or secondary level.
+Any district found not meeting excess cost could incur a penalty requiring districts to pay back a portion of funds.